enoonan/ex_go/README.md

 # ExGo

+## What is this??
+It's an experiment to scratch an itch I had.
+I was feeling consternations about not using an officially supported Stripe SDK and I thought, "hmm, Go compiles to a binary, wouldn't it be neat to just call out to Stripe's Go SDK?"

+I've since decided to [just use Req](https://dashbit.co/blog/sdks-with-req-stripe).
+Nonetheless!
+Itches need scratching.

+## Setup

 First, be sure you're all set up with Stripe.
 Log into the Stripe CLI.
 Then:

 * Run `stripe listen --forward-to localhost:4000/webhooks/stripe`

-*
-Put your Stripe dev secret and the Webhook secret that gets output from the command above into a .env file:
+Put your Stripe dev secret and the Webhook secret that gets output from the command above into a .env file in the root of the project:

 ```
 STRIPE_SECRET="sk_test_..."